-Chelsea Elementary School strives for respectful and clear communication and cooperation between staff, students and parents.
+Chelsea Elementary School strives to establish and maintain respectful and clear communication and cooperation between staff, students and parents.

-- In September, a meet the Teacher Night and a General Assembly of parents is organized.
-This information night serves to share information regarding the curriculum, instructional programs, extra-curricular activities, and the assessment and evaluation process that are planned for the year. - A monthly school newsletter is distributed by email and a printed copy is available upon request. - As partners in the educational process, staff, students and parents are always encouraged to be active participants in planning and the decision-making process.
-To ensure each student's ability to achieve and thrive at Chelsea Elementary School we promote collaborative efforts between parents, staff members and community.
+- In September, a Meet the Teacher Night and an Annual General Assembly of parents is organized.
+This information night serves to share information regarding the curriculum, instructional programs, extra-curricular activities, and the assessment and evaluation process that are planned for the year. - Weekly school updates are distributed by the Principal via email, on our website, and a printed copy is available upon request. - As partners in the educational process, staff, students and parents are always encouraged to be active participants in planning and the decision-making process.
+To ensure each student's ability to achieve and thrive at Chelsea Elementary School we promote collaborative efforts between parents, staff members and the community.